Parkinson's disease: MAO-B inhibitors

 MAO-B inhibitors—such as safinamide, selegiline and rasagiline—increase the amount of dopamine in the basal ganglia by inhibiting the activity of monoamine oxidase B, an enzyme that breaks down dopamine.
 These compounds mildly alleviate motor symptoms when used as monotherapy, but can also be used with levodopa and at any disease stage.
 Common side effects are nausea, dizziness, insomnia, sleepiness, and orthostatic hypotension.
 MAO-Bs are known to increase serotonin and cause a potentially dangerous condition known as serotonin syndrome.

 Other drugs

 Treatments for non-motor symptoms of PD have not been well studied, and many medications are used off-label.
 A diverse range of symptoms beyond those related to motor function can be treated pharmaceutically.
 Examples include cholinesterase inhibitors for cognitive impairment and modafinil for excessive daytime sleepiness.
 Fludrocortisone, midodrine, and droxidopa are commonly used off-label for orthostatic hypotension related to autonomic dysfunction.
 Sublingual atropine or botulinum toxin injections may be used off-label for drooling.
 SSRIs and SNRIs are often used for depression related to PD, but a risk exists of serotonin syndrome with the SSRI or SNRI antidepressants.
-Doxepin and rasagline may reduce physical fatigue in PD.
+Doxepin and rasagiline may reduce physical fatigue in PD.